Introduction

 In 1998, the Architect of the Capitol had Brown's history of the Capitol reprinted, relegating corrections curbing Brown's enthusiasm for Thornton to footnotes.
 As the author of the footnotes put it: Brown's "history reflects an unswerving bias toward Thornton in his interpretations of the numerous conflicts and controversies that surrounded the early design and building of the Capitol."
 Along with his footnotes, William Bushong added an essay, “Glenn Brown and the United States Capitol,” that explored Brown's background, career and ambitions.
 Bushong showed how Brown's work on Thornton helped him rise in the AIA:

 Brown’s zealous promotion of Thornton as the “outstanding architect of his time” was related to his plan to have the AIA acquire and preserve Thornton’s Octagon as its headquarters, an action which has since linked the public’s recognition of the professional organization to this architectural landmark.
 If Thornton had been portrayed simply as an opportunistic gentleman architect with little practical knowledge of the field, Brown could hardly have convinced his colleagues to lease and later purchase the building.
 His promotion of Thornton’s genius as a designer and the first Architect of the Capitol was motivated in part by a determination to preserve and adapt the Octagon as the AIA head-quarters....
-The Institute purchased the Octagon in 1902 at a time when the preservation of historic buildings, except for houses associated with major historic figures, was a novel idea.(13)
+The Institute purchased the Octagon in 1902 at a time when the preservation of historic buildings, except for houses associated with major historic figures, was a novel idea.(12)

 That damning assessment did not diminish Thornton's reputation in the least.
 What made Brown's history of the Capitol plausible were two simple facts: Thornton won the design contest in 1793 and joined the board of commissioners in 1794.
 Ergo, he controlled the development of the building he designed.
 But Brown's claim that "when Thornton was appointed commissioner, Washington requested him to see that everything was rectified so the building would conform to the original plan," is based solely on Thornton's say so.
 In his letters, Washington made clear that he had no such intention.

 To promote himself, Thornton shaded the truth and glorified his relationship with Washington.
 To promote himself, Brown shaded the truth and glorified Thornton.
 Both have warped not a few histories of the Capitol and the city.
 Why didn't Bushong's footnotes and trenchant essay put Thornton in his proper place?
+That Bushong was the "Chief Historian" of the White House Historical Association, cross town rival of U. S. Capitol Historical Society, probably didn't help.
+He also didn't challenge Brown's assessment of Thornton's performance as a commissioner nor the claim that he designed the Octagon.
+Only then does it become clear why his contemporaries did not credit Thornton for having the genius for architecture that posterity insists he had.

 Go to Chapter One